Black Friday 2018 deals at Best Buy: Roku and OLED TVs, Sonos, Apple and Google

 Doorbuster (Online and in-store starting 5 p.m.
 Thanksgiving Day, Nov.
 22, limited quantities)

-This is Google's version of Amazon's Echo Show: a smart speaker with a built-in screen that responds to "OK Google" and shows all kinds of useful stuff, from recipes to smart home controls.
+This is Google's version of the Amazon Echo Show: a smart speaker with a built-in screen that responds to "OK Google" and shows all kinds of useful stuff, from recipes to smart home controls.

 This deal is also available at Target, Walmart and elsewhere.